ifs-ke/imanifinancialservices-guru/README.md

         ```

 3.  **Set Up Prisma:**
-    *   Ensure you have created `prisma/schema.prisma` (the Prototyper will provide content for this).
+    *   Ensure you have `prisma/schema.prisma` (The Prototyper should provide this).
+    *   Make sure your `DATABASE_URL` in `.env` is correctly set for your PostgreSQL instance (e.g., NeonDB).
     *   Run database migrations:
         ```bash
-        npx prisma migrate dev --name init
+        npx prisma migrate dev --name init_postgresql
         ```
+        (Or a more descriptive name if you're migrating from an existing setup).
     *   Generate Prisma Client:
         ```bash
         npx prisma generate